hykelauncher/ReentrancyAttack/README.md

 npx hardhat node
 ```

-Before executing, make sure to export the hardhat network private key of the first account
+Before executing, make sure to export to .env the private key of the first account from the hardhat network

 example in .env:

 ```